Take 5 minutes to see the difference

 The Practical Setup

-A naming convention makes this seamless: Keep one lesson named [MASTER] Employee Handbook (or whatever the topic).
-This is what your share links and QR codes point to.
+Keep one lesson named [MASTER] Employee Handbook (or whatever the topic).
+Assign the lesson to Employees.

-Your distribution links never change.
+Your Employees' links never change.
 Employees always get current content.
 And your compliance folder maintains the complete audit trail.

 Why This Matters